Oka Crisis Photo Analysis

 STEP 1 → Complete the ladder of inference for the assigned photo titled "Standoff" → See TEMPLATE below.
 Use only the photo and caption to complete STEP 1.
 FOCUS on what you SEE.

-STEP 3 → CONCLUDE whether or not the assigned photo titled "Standoff" accurately represents the 3 criteria in your assigned
+STEP 3 → CONCLUDE whether or not the assigned photo titled “Standoff” accurately represents both the 3 HISTORICAL SIGNIFICANCE criteria AND your supporting research on the crisis and its impacts.
+Provide 3 detailed REASONS for your conclusion.

 Timeline